-Afternoon – Full disclosure: we started off on the wrong foot in Brussels.
+Full disclosure: we started off on the wrong foot in Brussels.
 We got off the train, hailed a cab, and were dropped off on a completely different street than our hotel.
-We popped into another hotel to ask their concierge to direct us, but unfortunately for everyone, their concierge was blind and couldn’t show us on the map she had.
+We popped into a different hotel to ask their concierge to direct us.
+Unfortunately for everyone, this concierge was blind, and couldn’t show us where to go on the map she had.
 I still have a lot of questions about that, but I’m not sure how to phrase them.
-Needless to say, we got completely lost, and when we finally found Hotel Welcome, we were a little cranky.
+Needless to say, we got completely lost, and when we finally found Hotel Welcome, we were… a little cranky.

-We made our way over to Grand Place and settled down for our very first Belgian waffle at the Aroma Cafe.
+We decided to cheer up at Grand Place, where we settled down for our very first Belgian waffle at the Aroma Cafe.
 After enjoying a few beers on the Place, we spent the rest of the day wandering.
-We walked through Galeries Royales Saint-Hubert and The Cathedral of St. Michael and St. Gudula until we eventually stopped at Manneken Pis.
+We walked through Galeries Royales Saint-Hubert and The Cathedral of St. Michael and St. Gudula, until we eventually stopped at Manneken Pis.
 We capped off our afternoon at Delirium Cafe before heading back to our hotel to take a quick nap and refresh for dinner.

-Evening – The concierge at our hotel recommended a traditional restaurant around the corner, and to La Villette we went.
-A little Belgian-beer-ed out, we called it an early night and headed back to research what the HELL we were going to do with day two…
+The concierge at our hotel recommended a traditional restaurant around the corner, so to La Villette we went.
+A little Belgian-beer-ed out, we called it an early night and headed back to research what on earth we could do on day two.

 Day 2 – WEDNESDAY

-Evening – We were hard pressed to top that experience.
+It’s honestly hard to top that experience.
 We tried with dinner at I Latini and a stroll around our neighborhood, but nothing could top the, um, wonder of the Atomium & Mini Europe.